Quantum-Cipher/eternum-sigil-seal/README.md

+SIGIL VAULT 🧿
-SigilVault is a Swift-based CLI Wallet + Sigil Sealing Engine for Eternum.
+Swift-based CLI Wallet + Sigil Sealing Engine for Eternum.
 It protects logic, verifies cryptographic signatures, and manifests intentionality  spellbo# SigilVault 🧿🔐

 🧙‍♂️ SigilVault — Eternum’s Terminal of Truth SigilVault is a Swift-based CLI Wallet + Sigil Sealing Engine for Eternum.
 It protects logic, verifies cryptographic signatures, and manifests intentionality on-chain and off.